washington-leadership-academy/wla/README.md

     <!-- The CSS file will take on whatever file name you gave it. -->
     <link rel="stylesheet" type="text/css" href="assets/{my-stylesheet}.css">

+## Why Assets Instead of the Squarespace Script and CSS Loaders?

+The default Squarespace script and CSS loaders cause some problems with custom code.
+Here are the main bullet points for why I chose to bypass them for this project:

+- The <squarespace:script> tag strips attributes, like async, for instance.
+Bypassing that gives you more freedom to load your JS the way you want.
+- Loading CSS files the Squarespace way always goes through the company's proprietary Less preprocessor.
+There are some edge case issues with that, the biggest one I've come across is using calc() in your CSS; when it goes through a Less preprocessor it evaluates the mathematical expression when you actually want the browser to do that.

 ## Tasks

 The complete list of tasks that are supported right now.